elodiekane/elodiekane-portfolio/content/pages/portfolio/project-2.md

 ---
 Created a web application similar to IMDb that allowed signed-in contributing users to browse, add, and update movie information.

 This was built using Express for the backend and MongoDB as a NoSQL database program.

-We also utilized Pug to make it easier to write re-usable dynamic code for HTML, and easily render information pulled from the database
+Utilized Pug to make it easier to write re-usable dynamic code for HTML, and easily render information pulled from the database